CMS Electronic Prescribing for Controlled Substances (EPCS) Program

 • December 31, 2023 – Compliance end date for 2023 measurement year

-• Summer 2024 – CMS analysis of Part D Prescription Claims Data for 2023 measurement year
+• August 2024 – CMS analysis of Part D prescription claims data for 2023 measurement year

-• Fall 2024 – Non-compliance notices sent and prescriber information available via an EPCS Prescriber Portal
+• September 2024 – Non-compliance notices sent and prescriber information available via an EPCS Prescriber Portal

-• 60-day waiver application period for 2023 measurement year
+• September to November 2024 – 60-day waiver application period for 2023 measurement year

-• Late 2024 – Prescriber notified of waiver approval or denial for 2023 measurement year
+• November 2024 – Prescriber notified of waiver approval or denial for 2023 measurement year

 CMS EPCS Program Prescribers